Glass French Nails Are A Modern Take On A Timeless Classic

 Rose Tips

 Nails don’t come much shinier than this striking red-tipped set by @luxuryby_jemm, which is practically luminous.
-Nod to the trend at home by teaming a neutral base with Manucurist’s Red Hibiscus Nail Polish, $14, an iridescent and glittery ruby shade.
+Nod to the trend at home by teaming a neutral base with Manucurist’s Red Velvet Nail Polish, $23.

 Princess Pink